Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces: Strongly and CB-strongly non decomposable operators

 \begin{proof} It suffices to use Proposition \ref{prop-transfer-between-discrete}, Theorem \ref{thm-existence-CB-strongly-non-decomposable-abelian-groups} and Remark \ref{rem-defi-CB-strongly-non-decomposable}. \end{proof}

 For example, consider $1 < p < \infty$, $n \in \N$ and the free group $G = \F_n$ of $n$ generators.
-Then there exists a $\CB$-strongly non decomposable Fourier multiplier on $\L^p(\VN(\F_n))$.
+Since $\VN(\F_n)$ is $\QWEP$, there exists a $\CB$-strongly non decomposable Fourier multiplier on $\L^p(\VN(\F_n))$.
 The next criterion allows us to give concrete examples in Proposition \ref{Prop-concrete-free-groups} and Proposition \ref{prop-free-Hilbert-transform}.